If you are one of those who have completed their bachelors in technology and want to work abroad, New Zealand offers some great opportunities.

 Jobs In New Zealand For Engineers

-- Civil engineering draughtsperson
+Civil engineering technician

-- Civil engineering technician
+Civil engineering draughts person

-- Instrument and electrical engineer
+Instrument and electrical engineer

 There are various visa options available for engineers.
 Work visas available for temporary stay but some can even lead to residence.
-Resident visas such as the Skilled Migrant Category allows you to stay their forever and even enjoy some of the state funded services/
+Resident visas such as the Skilled Migrant Category allows you to stay their forever and even enjoy some of the state funded services.

 Engineers in New Zealand don’t need to get registered by law but if you are registered it will help you in getting a good job.
 If you have got a job offer you can apply for a work visa.